Mini K47 Condenser Microphone

 - Modern performance with vintage tone

-The most significant difference is in the capsule.
-While competing models use either a small-diaphragm capsule or an undersized 32mm K67 type, the Mini K47 -- as its name states -- uses a true 34mm K47 type capsule, modeled after the capsule in the most famous microphone of all time.
-We selected this capsule because it delivers a sound that no K67-based microphone can ever achieve: beautiful midrange detail with a neutral, rather than a hyped, top end.
+The most unique thing about the Mini K47 is its capsule: a true 34mm K47 type capsule, modeled after the capsule in the most famous microphone of all time.
+We selected this capsule because it delivers a sound that is impossible to achieve with any other capsule design: beautiful midrange detail with a neutral, rather than a hyped, top end.

 Most of the condenser microphones under $800 use the 2SK170 JFET, a low-cost, general purpose amplifier that can sound good when configured properly.
 But it usually used in circuits where its very high input capacitance (Ciss, 30pF) acts like a hardwired pad: it reduces the mic's sensitivity, which effectively raises the mic's noise floor.
 We prefer a JFET with a much lower input capacitance.
 We bias each one individually within the microphone's circuit, to ensure the highest possible gain without distortion.